alf-p-steinbach/Learn-programming-with-C---in-Windows/parts/chapter-01.md

 > ❞ **Computer programming** or **coding** is the composition of sequences of instructions, called programs, that computers can follow to perform tasks.

+<img src="chapter 01/images/Teenage-boy-checking-programming-code.margin-right.jpg" width="66%" align="left" margin="1em"/>

 The instructions are usually specified as [**pure text**][2].
 Environments where one can specify the instructions by positioning graphical symbols and boxes, [do exist][3], but are mainly designed for children.
 General programming is most often only text, so the physical aspect of programming is mainly to write and edit text.

-<img src="chapter 01/images/Teenage-boy-checking-programming-code.margin-right.jpg" width="66%" align="left" margin="1em"/>

 Of course there’s a lot of thinking also.
 And trying out things.
 And so on.

 Which instructions you can use depend on a lot.
 The computer’s built in instructions are almost never used directly because each one does so exceedingly little.
-Instead we use instructions that are *defined in terms of* sequences of other instructions that are defined in terms of…, and so on, which at some point finally are defined in terms of the computer’s built in instructions.
+Instead we use instructions that are *defined in terms of* sequences of other instructions that are defined in terms of…, and so on, which at some point finally are defined in terms of the computer’s built in binary instructions.

+### 1.1 &nbsp;Execution of your code: compilation vs. interpretation.

 A **programming language** is a set of rules for how to define new instructions (you’ll do that all the time!), and how to use instructions: what you can and must write to use them.
+You need to select a programming language and write **code** &mdash; the sequence of instructions &mdash; according to the rules of that language.
+And you will use tools that support that language.

 To write the pure text specification of a program you can use almost any text editor, including Windows’s own Notepad.
+However it’s much easier if the editor supports coding in general and your chosen programming language in particular.
+For example, a **programmer’s editor** such as Notepad++ or VS Code or the editor in Visual Studio can help you automatically indent new code lines systematically (very important in order to readily see the structure of the code), it can use automatic coloring to clarify what rôles different parts of the code play, it can auto-complete words that you start typing, and so on.

-But in order to create an executable program from that text, called a **compilation** of the text, you need tools that support the programming language that you’ve used.
+One way to get your code executed is to create a new executable program, usually one with binary instructions that the computer can execute directly, that *corresponds* to your textual instructions.
+In order to create such an executable program from your textual code, called a **compilation** of the text, you need tools that support the programming language that you’ve used.
 I.e. you need tools that support these rules, mainly a **compiler** for the language.
-Windows only provides these tools for Microsoft’s language C#.
+Alas, Windows only provides these tools for Microsoft’s language C#.
 And so for other languages &mdash; including this book’s main language C++ &mdash; in order to create an executable you need to download and install the requisite tools.

 However, an alternative to creating a new executable program is to get an existing one, such as your web browser, to let itself *be directed* by your textual instructions.
 I.e. your textual instructions are then instructions for that program, telling it what to do, with that program more or less directly “executing” your instructions.
 This is called **interpretation**.
 It’s only possible if the existing program does support being directed by textual instructions, but web browsers do.
 All web browsers have a built in JavaScript **interpreter**.